Vluuks/AndroidPractice/Week3/Lab/README.md

 Creating a ListAdapter
  - From list to layout
- - From list to layout: ArrayAdapter and LayoutType
+ - From list to layout: ArrayAdapter and Formatter
- - From list to layout: List container
+ - From list to layout: List printer
  - From list to layout: Everything together
 <br>
 <br>